 For the period from May 16, 2019, the date that the registration statement on Form F-1 was declared effective by the SEC to July 31, 2021, the total expenses incurred for our company's account in connection with our IPO was approximately US\$44.5 million, which included US\$37.9 million in underwriting discounts and commissions for the IPO and approximately US\$6.6 million in other costs and expenses for our IPO.
 We received net proceeds of approximately US\$607.2 million from our IPO and US\$50.0 million from the concurrent private placements to Louis Dreyfus Company B.V. in May 2019 and exercise of over-allotment option.
 None of the transaction expenses included payments to directors or officers of our company or their associates, persons owning more than 10% or more of our equity securities or our affiliates.
-None of the net proceeds from the IPO were paid, directly or indirectly, to any of our directors or officers or their associates, persons owning 10% or more of our equity securities or our affiliates.
+None of the net proceeds from the IPO were paid, directly or indirectly, to any of our directors or officers or officers or our affiliates.